Oron, Nigeria

 Oron is a coastal city and Local Government Area (LGA) in Akwa Ibom State, Nigeria.
 It is home to the Maritime Academy of Nigeria and the Oron Museum.

 It has an area of 70 km^{2} and had a population of 156,461 at the 2006 census.

 The postal code of the area is 523.

 History

 Oron became a Division in August 1970 and, in 1976, was made a Local Government Area.
 Following the federal government's local government creation exercise in 1989, Oron was split into three Local Government Areas: Mbo, Oron, and Okobo.
 Again, in September 1991, Urue-Offong/Oruko Local Government Area was carved out of Oron Local Government Area.
 Finally, in December 1996, Udung Uko Local Government Area was further carved out of Oron LGA.

 Clan and settlement

-Oron Town as it is popularly known is made up of four (4) out of the Nine (9) Oron people clans (Afaha) which are.
+Oron Town as it is popularly known is made up of four (4) out of the nine (9) Oron clans (Afaha).
+These are:

 Afaha Okpo Clan also known as Afaha Okpo District includes;